 The Department of English offers programs in English studies leading to the Master of Arts and Doctor of Philosophy degrees.
-At the doctoral level, students may elect a research emphasis in Writing History and Theory and a coursework concentration in Creative Writing.
+Students admitted directly from the BA into our PhD program will complete an MA as part of that program.
+At the doctoral level, students may elect a research emphasis in Writing History and Theory and a practicum in Creative Writing.
 The department provides advanced training in English studies; it devotes significant time and resources to preparing students for academic positions at colleges and universities, for related work in higher education, and for nonacademic careers.
 Our programs typically offer:

 - A 1:1 PhD student-to-faculty ratio

 • Full funding packages for full-time MA and PhD students

 • Comprehensive mentoring and advising programs